US: Thai coup repressive, likely to last

 Most of the hundreds of detentions have only lasted a few days — and Marciel said the U.S. was not aware of physical mistreatment of those held.
 But many of those released have had to sign pledges saying they will not instigate unrest.

-Republican Rep. Steve Chabot who chaired Tuesday’s hearing said the coup called in question the effectiveness of the annual $8 million in military assistance for Thailand in encouraging democratic values in its ranks.
+Republican Rep. Steve Chabot, who chaired Tuesday’s hearing, said the coup called in question the effectiveness of assistance for Thailand — including about $8 million in military training and financing for sales of defense hardware and services over the past three years — in encouraging democratic values in the nation’s military.